data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 To do this, we need to know the walking distances to nearest T stop alternatives, as well as the popularity of each stop.

-Here are the specific data sets we have to help solve this problem, along with why we believe they're helpful.
+Here are the specific data sets we have to help solve this problem, along with how they will help solve the problem.

 # The Data Sets Involved

 ### 1. GPS locations of T stops
 This dataset uses information provided by the MBTA, which gives the exact GPS locations of each T-stop on the Green Line.
 This is used to help us create the derived datasets.

 Dataset built from a comma-separated value file published by the MBTA.
-This is hosted at http://cs-people.bu.edu/sajarvis/datamech/mbta_gtfs/
+This is hosted at http://cs-people.bu.edu/sajarvis/datamech/mbta_gtfs/stops.txt

+The location of the original zip file containing the data is included as a provenance entity.

 ### 2. Line associations of T stops
 This dataset includes the stop-id, stop name, line, next inbound stop, and next outbound stop.
 We use this to get a sense of how each branch is ordered, and again to create the derived datasets.
 This information was provided by the MBTA.

 Dataset is handcrafted based on stop IDs used by the MBTA and a map of T lines.
-This is hosted at http://cs-people.bu.edu/sajarvis/datamech/
+The handcrafted data is hosted at http://cs-people.bu.edu/sajarvis/datamech/green_line_branch_info.json

-The map used to handcraft this data set is as a provenance entity, with a source of where we found it online.
+The map used to handcraft this data set exists as a provenance entity, with a source of where we found it online.

 ### 3. Popularity of each Green Line stop
 This dataset provides to average boarding population per day at each stop along the green line.
 We will assume that the number of boardings is proportional to the number of passengers that disembark.
 This information was provided by the MBTA, using the most recent boarding counts (2013).

 Dataset handcrafted from a PDF published by the MBTA and the stop IDs included in the GPS database.
-The dataset is hosted at http://cs-people.bu.edu/sajarvis/datamech/
+The dataset is hosted at http://cs-people.bu.edu/sajarvis/datamech/green_line_boarding.json

-The sources used to handcraft the JSON ultimately used in transformations are included as provenance entities, with a source of where we found them online.
+The sources used to handcraft this JSON are included as provenance entities, with a source of where we found them online.

 ### 4. (derived) Walking distances to other stops on a branch
 This derived dataset uses Google API to get the walking distances to the next nearest stop.
 This looks at the walking distances from the passengers current T-stop position to all other T-stop positions within that branch.

-The provenance data does not list each URL queried, since they change for every combination of source and destination.
-We instead insert placeholder for the coordinates, e.g. "<source_lat>" for the source latitude.
+The provenance data does not list each URL queried, since they change for every combination of source and destination and are dependent on the combined data being used.
+We instead insert placeholders for the coordinates, e.g. "&lt;source_lat&gt;" for the source latitude.

-*NOTE: This will take a long time to generate because Google's API throttles the number of requests we can make (roughly 30 minutes running time).*
+*NOTE: This will take a long time to generate because Google's API throttles the number of requests we can make (roughly 30 minutes running time currently).*

 ### 5. (derived) Time to nearest neighbor stop on same branch
-This derived dataset allows us to put a weight on each stop based on the time it takes to get there from the previous stop.
+This derived dataset holds information regarding the nearest neighbor stop on the same branch, including the time it takes to get there from the previous stop.
 If the two stops are really close together, then that means that the current stop is less important and could potentially be removed.

 ### 6. (derived) Utility measurement based on passenger saved time
-In this derived dataset, we create a measurement called "people-seconds."
+In this derived dataset, we create a measurement called "people-seconds" to gauge the utility of each stop.
 This is a score that uses both popularity and walking time to the next nearest stop, and provides a weight for each stop.
 A low score is good; this means that the stop is valued and saves the greatest amount of time for the collective commuting group.
 This score will let us perform a weighted *k*-means to find the optimal *k* stops.